 Academic Probations can have a maximum length of one (1) Quarter and must include an academic plan developed for the student by the Dean of Education in order for the student to be able to meet satisfactory academic progress by the end of the Academic Probation.
 The academic plan lists the courses the student must complete in the respective Quarter and the minimum grades s/he must achieve in the respective courses.
 If the student fails to meet the academic plan outlined by the Dean of Education, the student will be withdrawn from the school.
-If a student is granted to be placed on Academic Probation, the student is eligible to receive Financial Aid for the quarter in which the student is on Academic Probation.
+If a student is granted to be placed on Academic Probation, the student is on Academic Probation.
 If the students meets the academic plan outlined by the Dean of Education and meets SAP requirements at the end of the Academic Probation period, the student will be restored to good academic standing.